swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-38-train-the-model-on-a-kubernetes-pod.md

 ## Summary

 Congratulations!
-You now can train your model on on a custom infrastructure with custom hardware for specific use-cases.
+You now can train your model on a custom infrastructure with custom hardware for specific use-cases.

 In this chapter, you have successfully: